franfermi/TFG-Servicio_Web/docs/README.md

 ​	Throughout the years that I have been a student in the computer science degree, I have seen great progress in terms of helping to obtain information for the student.

-​	One of the aids that I have been able to contemplate are the Telegram Bots that show certain information such as upcoming activities, upcoming exams ... practically most of these aids were programmed directly to the bot or contents redirected to it.
+​	One of the aids that I have been able to contemplate are the Telegram Bots that show certain information such as upcoming activities, upcoming exams, etc. Practically most of these aids were programmed directly to the bot or contents redirected to it.
 We have also had at our disposal, a web service with a database in which to store content of the different subjects of the race to facilitate the sharing of documents.

 ​	On the other hand, I have always missed being able to consult certain information corresponding to the degree directly and quickly, without the need to, for example, have to download the exam calendars and search according to the row and the column that we would have the final exam, Another clear example can be, if we want to know the specific schedule of a course, semester and group, the only way would be to download the PDF of the schedules which contains about 24 pages and look for what we need.

 ​	Additionally, I have decided to automate the entire process of storing data in the database, so that by means of programs, the extraction of said data from the PDFs themselves is carried out and included in the corresponding database automatically. without having to do this process by hand with each row.

-​	With this idea, I decided to base my TFG¹ on a Web Service that will show relevant information about the degree of Computer Engineering of the ETSIIT² as exam dates along with the time, teaching guides with information about the teachers of each of the subjects, schedules of each particular day of each group and course ...
-All information will be extracted by *scripting*³ on the faculty's PDFs.
+​	With this idea, I have decided to base my TFG¹ on a Web Service that will show relevant information about the degree of Computer Engineering of the ETSIIT² as exam dates along with the time, teaching guides of each one of the subjects and schedules of each particular day of each group and course.
+All the information will be extracted by * scripting * ³ on the faculty's PDFs.
 In addition all this will also be accompanied by a Telegram Bot⁴ to increase its accessibility.